Moxa CVE-2025-0676: Command Injection Leading to Privilege Escalation in Secure Routers, Cellular Routers, Network Security Appliances

 Summary

-CVE-2025-0676 is a command injection vulnerability in the tcpdump utility within Moxa secure routers, cellular routers, and network security appliances.
-An authenticated attacker with console access can inject arbitrary OS commands through improper input validation, gaining root-level privileges.
-Successful exploitation could allow the attacker to maintain persistent control over the device, disrupt network services, and affect downstream systems that depend on the device for connectivity.
+CVE-2025-0676 is a command injection vulnerability in Moxa secure routers, cellular routers, and network security appliances.
+The vulnerability exists in tcpdump and allows an authenticated attacker with console access to inject arbitrary system commands by exploiting improper input validation.
+Successful exploitation results in privilege escalation to root-level access, enabling the attacker to gain full control of the device, disrupt network services, and potentially affect the availability of downstream systems dependent on the device's connectivity.

 What this means